semanticdata/semanticdata.github.io/content/now.md

 toc = false
 +++

+See the [Canonical Publication](https://miguelpimentel.do/en/now) for this Blog post.

 # /now

 A page about about what I'm focused on at this point in my life.
 Also known as a [/now](https://nownownow.com/about) page.